 ZMOT Data on Why 'Get Found Online' Matters in Marketing

-I'm truly partial to ZMOT (see Inbound Marketing and ZMOT: Perfect Together? and Why ZMOT is Relevant for B2B Marketing: 4 Data-Based Reasons) and am delighted to see conversation and research about the zero moment of truth continue with Zero Moment of Truth Handbook from the new ZMOT Toolbox site which I learned about because of Google ZMOT: Marketing Purchase Path Becomes 'Flight Map'.
+I'm truly partial to ZMOT (see Inbound Marketing and ZMOT: Perfect Together? and Why ZMOT is Relevant for B2B Marketing: 4 Data-Based Reasons) and am delighted to see conversation and research about the zero moment of truth continue with the Think with Google site which I learned about because of Google ZMOT: Marketing Purchase Path Becomes 'Flight Map'.

 From that article, the following caught my attention:

 Marketers need to discard traditional concepts of the marketing funnel and assume that consumers switch devices as needed to read reviews and ratings, and research prices before searching again.
 To make matters more complex, on 53% of conversion paths, the last click typically belongs to a generic keyword -- which means brands that do not show up in search engine results for generic keyword searches miss out on new customers, according to Todd Pollak, head of retail at Google.

 Furthermore, "...
 46% of consumers research the product on their smartphone and then go to a store to make a purchase,..."
 Consider the implications if your business can't be found online!